Healthy Italian Pasta Salad

 Maple Syrup: You can substitute maple syrup with honey.

-To Make it Lower Calorie: Use less salami and olives.
+Want to lower the calories?
+Use less salami and olives.

-Healthy Pasta Salad FAQs
+Pasta Salad Recipe FAQs

-You shouldn’t make pasta salad the night before.
 You can cook your pasta and chop your components, but it’s best to dress your pasta salad right before you serve it.
 If you assemble the pasta salad the night before, the pasta might get too soggy.

 Healthy Pasta Salad